ozansozuozgit/thought-quality/readme.md

 Todo

-- Notifications
+- Dynamic Notifications
 - Streaks
-- Light Dark Mode
 - Asyncstorage for light and dark
 - More Stats
-- Splash Screen with Marcus Aeuralious Quote
+- Marcus Aeuralious Quote
-- Icon for app
-- Loading animation
+- Make Session Screen more attractive

   For Streaks:
   Structure your database so that there's a collection holding all user's information, with each document id in the collection being a user's unique auto-generated Firebase uid.